-2.6.3.1 Visit Details (OPDATEYR-VSTRELCN)
+2.6.3.2 Visit Details (SEETLKPV-VSTRELCN)

-When a person reported having had a visit to a hospital outpatient department or special clinic, the date of the outpatient visit was reported (OPDATEYR, OPDATEMM, OPDATEDD).
-Also reported is whether the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
-It also establishes-whether the person saw or spoke to a medical doctor or not (SEEDOC).
-If the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE).
-The type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.
+The questionnaire determines if during the office-based medical provider visit the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
+It also establishes whether the person saw or spoke to a medical doctor or not (SEEDOC).
+If the person did not see a physician (i.e., a medical doctor), the respondent was asked to identify the type of medical person seen (MEDPTYPE).
+Whether or not any medical doctors worked at the visit location (DOCATLOC), the type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.

-2.6.3.2 Treatment, Services, Procedures, and Prescription Medicines (PHYSTH - MEDPRESC)
+2.6.3.3 Treatments, Procedures, Services, and Prescription Medicines (PHYSTH-MEDPRESC)

-Types of treatment received during the outpatient visit include physical therapy (PHYSTH), occupational therapy (OCCUPTH), speech therapy (SPEECHTH), chemotherapy (CHEMOTH), radiation therapy (RADIATTH), kidney dialysis (KIDNEYD), IV therapy (IVTHER), drug or alcohol treatment (DRUGTRT), allergy shots (RCVSHOT), and psychotherapy/counseling (PSYCHOTH).
-Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), or other diagnostic tests or exams (OTHSVCE).
+Types of treatments received during the office-based medical provider visit include physical therapy (PHYSTH), occupational therapy (OCCUPTH), speech therapy (SPEECHTH), chemotherapy (CHEMOTH), radiation therapy (RADIATTH), kidney dialysis (KIDNEYD), IV therapy (IVTHER), drug or alcohol treatment (DRUGTRT), allergy shots (RCVSHOT), and psychotherapy/counseling (PSYCHOTH).
+Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or a CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), or other diagnostic tests or exams (OTHSVCE).
+Minimal editing was done across treatment, services, and procedures to ensure consistency across "inapplicable," "not ascertained," "don't know," "refused," and "no services received" values.
 Whether or not a surgical procedure was performed during the visit was asked (SURGPROC).
 Finally, the questionnaire determined if a medicine was prescribed for the person during the visit (MEDPRESC).

-2.6.3.3 VA Facility (VAPLACE)
+2.6.3.4 VA Facility (VAPLACE)

-VAPLACE is a constructed variable that indicates whether the outpatient department or clinic was a VA facility.
+VAPLACE is a constructed variable that indicates whether the service was provided at a VA facility.
 This variable only has valid data for providers that were sampled into the Medical Provider Component.
 All other providers are classified as "No".

-2.6.4 Conditions and Procedures Codes (OPICD1X-OPICD4X, OPPRO1X), and Clinical Classification Codes (OPCCC1X-OPCCC4X)
+2.6.4 Condition and Procedure Codes (OBICD1X-OBICD4X, OBPRO1X), and Clinical Classification Codes (OBCCC1X-OBCCC4X)

-Information on household-reported medical conditions and procedures associated with each outpatient visit is provided on this file.
-There are up to four condition and CCS codes (OPICD1X-OPICD4X, OPCCC1X-OPCCC4X) and one procedure code (OPPRO1X) listed for each outpatient visit.
-In order to obtain complete information on conditions and procedures associated with an event, the analyst must link to the Medical Conditions File.
-Please see Section 5.0 for details on how to link this file to the Medical Conditions File.
+Information on household-reported medical conditions and procedures associated with each office-based medical provider visit are provided on this file.
+There are up to four condition and CCS codes (OBICD1X-OBICD4X, OBCCC1X-OBCCC4X) and one procedure code (OBPRO1X) listed for each office-based medical provider visit.
+In order to obtain complete condition information associated with an event, the analyst must link to the Medical Conditions File.
+Details on how to link to the MEPS Medical Conditions File are provided in Section 5.0.
 The user should note that due to confidentiality restrictions, provider-reported condition information is not publicly available.

-The medical conditions reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2001 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
+The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2001 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
 Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
-For detailed information on conditions, please refer to the documentation on the Medical Conditions File.
+For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2001 Medical Conditions File.
+For frequencies of conditions by event type, please see the MEPS 2001 Appendix File, HC-059I.